Nadeem743894/Datacentric/README.md

 ## Getting Started

+The data science team will be able to provide guidance if needed.

 - [ ] Fill out the Project Code/Name/Description above
-- [ ] Initialise the git repository
+- [ ] Initialise the git repository ***Need an instruction sheet for this***
 - [ ] Build an appropriate [programming environment](/docs/Guidance/GettingStarted.md)
 - [ ] open the [project workspace in VS code](/datascience-project-template.code-workspace)